 - maintained a 3.4 or above "graduation" GPA (which counts course repeats)

 - completed all three of the Honors Colloquia

-- and has completed the Senior Honors Project (2 or more credits) and received a a B or higher on that project.
+- and has completed the Honors Research Project (2 or more credits) and received a a B or higher on that project.
 This distinction is included in the official university transcript.